StephanHainthaler/ft_transcendence/assets/INFO/OAuth.md

 <img width="504" height="193" alt="image" src="https://github.com/user-attachments/assets/34ca76c1-77f6-4f0a-9153-8bd0fbf7fb9d" />

-This response will then be json formatted and contain amongst odthers: {.., "login": "myusername", "email": "my.email@github.com", ..}, https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28.
+This response will then be json formatted and contain amongst others: {.., "login": "myusername", "email": "my.email@github.com", ..}, see: https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28.

 > The user asically needs to be saved to the database, which is sitll missing!
 _____________________________